andySigler/andysigler.github.io/_posts/products/2019-2-19-opentrons-modules.md

 <br />

 # Magnetic Module

+The Magnetic Module raises a set of magnets near the user's sample, in order to attract iron beads that have been attached to a specific DNA strand they want to isolate (science!).

+This device is simply composed of a stepper motor moving along a rail (to raise/lower the magnets), plus the electronics to move said motor.

 <video id="vid_ot2_mag_deck" style="width:100%; height:auto; border:1px solid #aaa" width="854" height="480" controls loop muted>
   <source src="{{site.url}}/images/ot2_mag_deck.webm" type="video/webm">